shwam25/Machine_Learning/README.md

 Process
 ----------
-Data Cleaning and Pre-Processing: Data was read in from a exoplanet csv file.
+Data Cleaning and Pre-Processing: Data was read in from the exoplanet csv file.
 Null columns and null rows were dropped.
 Columns available to select as features to train the model on - "koi disposition."
 With X and y values set, split the data into training and testing sets using train_test_split with stratify=y to ensure that there was an even distribution of classification values in both data sets.
 Then, MinMaxScaler is used to scale both sets of X data.

 This process was used for all four models, mentioned below.